 - You must get a State fishing licence, tags and a separate fishing permit to fish for salmon and sea trout.
 The cost and duration of permits will vary.
 (See ‘How to apply’).

 - There is an angling bag limit of 10 salmon (any size) or sea trout (over 40 cm) on rivers where you may catch and keep salmon.
 The bag limits are subject to any quota allocated to a river and its tributaries.
 Read more about angling bag limits.

 - Most fisheries close on 30 September each year (though some close on various dates between 15 September and 12 October).
 Check with your local IFI office for further information.

-- It is illegal to keep or kill any sea trout in Connemara or the Ballinakill district (above Connemara).
+- There are some areas where it is illegal to keep or kill any sea trout.

 - On some waters, "fly-only" regulations or other restrictions may be in place.
 Check with the owner of the waterway or your local Fisheries District Office for more information.

 You need a state licence to fish for salmon or sea trout.
 You can buy a licence for a period of one day or up to a year.
 Information on licences and their cost is available on the Inland Fisheries Ireland (IFI) angling website, where you can also purchase the licence online.

 Having a licence to fish for salmon and sea trout does not entitle you to fish.
 You may also need to get a fishing permit or permission from the fisheries owner.
 In general, a fishing permit costs from €36 to €50 a day.
 Some of the more exclusive fisheries can be more expensive.

 How to apply